November 18, 2025

 Inform the IIMs about your situation during the Personal Interview (PI) round and provide the necessary documentation as soon as the results are declared, ensuring it's before their admission deadline.

-Having backlogs might be a point of discussion during the Personal Interview (PI) round.
+Backlogs may be a topic of discussion during the Personal Interview (PI) round.
 Be prepared to explain the reasons for the backlogs and highlight your academic improvements or other strengths.

 Failure to clear backlogs and provide the final degree certificate by the IIM's deadline will lead to cancellation of provisional admission, even if you have a good CAT score and performed well in other selection rounds.

-NRI students, Foreign students,/ International students can also apply for the CAT exam.
+NRI students, foreign students, and International students can also apply for the CAT exam.

 Candidates must hold a bachelor's degree or equivalent qualification with a minimum of 50% marks (45% for SC/ST/Pwd categories, if applicable as per their status).
-The degree must be from a recognised university.
+The degree must be from a recognized university.

 Some IIMs might consider CAT scores for international students, but GMAT is more widely accepted.